 Although Ras Al Khaimah remains more off track and untouched by mass tourism, it is not without the touches of luxury and comfort synonymous with the UAE’s dominant cities.

-Ras Al Khaimah has only a scattering of resorts, attracting those looking for a seafront hideaway, without the glitzy grandeur that Dubai flaunts.
-Here, you won’t find towering, glass high-rises, but you will find international hotel brand resorts, such as the Hilton Ras Al Khaimah Resort & Spa, where I stayed.
+There’s a handful of Ras Al Khaimah resorts to choose from, attracting those looking for a coastal hideaway without the glitzy grandeur that Dubai flaunts.
+Here, you won’t find towering, glass high-rises, but you will find international hotel brand resorts, such as the seafront Hilton Ras Al Khaimah Resort & Spa, where I stayed.

 This particular resort, of hotel rooms and chalet-style accommodation, is built within a private, yellow sandy bay on the northern tip of the Arabian Peninsula overlooking the sea, yet is within easy reach of other city sites and resort hangouts.